Daffodils

 For several years, I taught introductory blackwork embroidery at the "Schole of Needleworke" at the Renaissance Pleasure Faire, and discovered that I much prefer designing embroidery to actually working it.
 Between 1985 and 1990, I self-published three booklets of hand-drawn embroidery designs for costume under the series title Elizabethan Blackwork.
 This archive contains the "best of" those booklets, with much cleaner patterns, plus many new designs.

 A Note on Authenticity: These patterns are inspired by historical needlework of sixteenth and seventeenth century England, but they are all original designs.
-Re-enactors and curators who require absolute fidelity to documented patterns are encouraged to check out the collections offered by The Skinner Sisters at skinnersisters.com.

 -- Paula Kate Marmor